Oct 162019

 MOSFET transistors (NMOS) physical structure

-The next image shows the N channel MOSFET transistor physical structure with its four terminals: Gate, Drain, Source and Substrate.
-Normally, the Source and the substrate are connected together.
+The next image shows the N-channel MOSFET transistor’s physical structure with its four terminals: gate, drain, source, and substrate.
+Normally, the source and the substrate are connected together.

 NMOS Transistor Physical Structure - MOSFET Transistors

-The Gate with W and L dimensions is separated from the substrate by a dielectric (SiO2), creating a similar structure of the capacitor plates.
+The gate with W and L dimensions is separated from the substrate by a dielectric (SiO₂), creating a similar structure to the capacitor plates.

 The minimum voltage needed to create the inversion layer is called threshold voltage (VT).
 This is a characteristic feature of the transistor.
 If VGS < VT, the drain-source current is zero.
 Typical values for this voltage are between 0.5 and 3 volts.